cgodf/fastwebp/README.md

 - ❌ Plaster watermarks on your images
 - ❌ Have terrible mobile experience

-**FastHEIC solves all of these problems.**
+**FastWebP solves all of these problems.**

 ### ✨ What Makes It Different

-FastHEIC converts files **entirely in your browser** using WebAssembly.
+FastWebP converts files **entirely in your browser** using Canvas API.
 Your photos literally never leave your device.
 No servers, no uploads, no privacy concerns.

 ---

 ## 🎯 Features

 ### Core Functionality
-- 🚀 **Lightning Fast** - Instant conversion using WebAssembly
+- 🚀 **Lightning Fast** - Instant conversion using Canvas API
 - 🔒 **100% Private** - All processing happens locally in your browser
 - 📦 **Batch Conversion** - Convert multiple files at once
 - 💾 **ZIP Download** - Download all converted files in a single archive